Lattice study of the critical bubble in $\mathrm{SU(8)}$ deconfinement transition: Discussion

 We obtain a relative critical bubble free energy, which gives approximately the statistical part of the nucleation rate, for three different levels of superheating.
 The result is obtained only for one temporal extent $N_t = 6$.
 To compute the result, we need to resolve the critical bubbles accurately, meaning the order parameter needs to differentiate between bubble configurations, other mixed phase configurations, and bulk phase configurations.
 With a smeared Polyakov loop based order parameter we are able to accurately resolve the critical bubble.
 This result highlights the importance of choosing a suitable order parameter in these types of calculations.

 If the nucleation rate is estimated directly as $\exp(-F_c/T)$, our result gives a rate suppressed by between $e^{-5}$ to $e^{-10}$ compared to the thin wall estimate obtained with the newest lattice data for the latent heat and surface tension~\cite{Rindlisbacher:2025dqw}.
+Thin wall approximation is not expected to be very accurate further away from the transition, so this is not unexpected.
 However, we only obtain the result at one temporal extent, and proper continuum extrapolation might bridge some of the gap between the results.
 The computation is also order parameter dependent, although we obtain very similar results with both our alternative order parameters.
 This might indicate that there is no strong dependence on the order parameter if it resolves the critical configurations accurately enough.
 However, since the two improved order parameters share many similarities by construction, it is hard to draw clear conclusions.

 It should also be noted that our result is valid only for the deconfinement transition.
 It is not a priori clear that the confinement direction of the transition would have the same critical bubble free energy.
 Indeed at least the maximum supercooling is expected to be reduced compared to the maximum superheating~\cite{Agrawal:2025xul}.
 This is an interesting topic for further study.